flowsaber/flowsaber/README.md

 ### Features

-- Dataflow-like task composing syntax inspired from [nextflow](https://github.com/nextflow-io/nextflow) 's DSL2.
+- Dataflow-like flow/task composing syntax inspired from [nextflow](https://github.com/nextflow-io/nextflow) 's DSL2.
-- Python based: Import/Compose/Modify Task/Flow objects at any time.
+- Pure python: No DSL, Import/Compose/Modify Task/Flow python objects at will.
-- DAG generation.
+    - Extensible and interactive due to dynamic nature of Python.
-- Local Cache.
+        - Task Cache.
-- Clustering support based on ray.
         - Conda and Container execution environment.
+        - ...
+- Distributable: Use Dask distributed as Task executor, can deploy in local, cluster, cloud.
+- Support hybrid model inspired from [prefect](https://github.com/PrefectHQ/prefect).
+    - Build Flow in Local python or web UI(In progress).
+    - Schedule/Monitor flow execution in remote server through python or web UI(In progress).

 ### Install